mikemcbride/website/posts/introducing-vscode-theme-builder/index.md

 }
 ```

-Once you install the package in your project using Yarn or npm, you can create a build script that will take the input file (in our example, `theme.json`), parse it and replace the variables defined in our config, then output the new JSON file in the location specified in the config.
+Once you install the dependency using Yarn or npm, the `build-theme` binary becomes available to us.
+By default, it will look for a file called `theme.config.js` in the root of our project, but we can specify a different file if we choose.
+We do that by passing a second parameter to our build script.
+The build script will take the input file defined in our config (in this example, `theme.json`), parse it, replace the variables with the values defined in our config, then output the new JSON file in the location specified in the config.
 In this example, it would create a new file (or overwite an existing one) at `./themes/early-riser-color-theme.json`.

 I do it like this in my theme: